 A student must be in school on the day of an activity in order to participate in or attend an afternoon or evening activity.

-- Students who arrive to school after 10:30 A.M. will be unable to attend that evening’s activities.
+- Students who arrive at school after 10:30 A.M. will be unable to attend that evening’s activities.

 - Students who have out-of-school suspension are not permitted to participate in practices, contests or performances, nor be a spectator at school-sponsored events on the day(s) of a suspension.